Should you travel after graduation or get a “real” job? Here’s how you can do both!

 Now’s your big chance to see what’s going on in the world – a world you’ve been missing out on while your head was buried deep in all those books.
 You’ve earned the chance to travel and try something new with your life.
 Whatever you decide, we wish you the very best of luck with your new life after graduation!

 Find out how you can travel the world and get paid to do it by teaching English abroad (regardless of your major!).
-Join our live info session on April 20th at 2pm EST to find out what you need to qualify for teaching jobs, where you can teach, and why teaching and traveling for a year after university is the best decision for you and your future career!
+Join our live info sessions to find out what you need to qualify for teaching jobs, where you can teach, and why teaching and traveling for a year after university is the best decision for you and your future career!